 Canyon Village, Yellowstone

 Canyon Lodge is located in Canyon Village, which offers the Park’s largest number of accommodation rooms and cabins.
 The Lodge was opened in 2016, with spacious, modern rooms.
 Again, rooms have bar fridges, but no TV or wifi.
 We did have some patchy AT&T coverage while we were staying there.
-There are restaurants and gift shops nearby, which opened for summer 2017.
+There are restaurants and gift shops nearby.

 Mammoth Hot Springs Historic District, Yellowstone

 Mammoth Hot Springs Historic District is the administrative centre of Yellowstone National Park.
 Before the National Parks Service existed, the US Army was charged with running and maintaining the Park, therefore Mammoth looks more like a barracks than a town.
 It encompasses the original Fort Yellowstone, 35 structures dating back to the 1890s and early 1900s.
 We passed through Mammoth, only using the post office to send postcards and take a few snaps of the heritage buildings.
 The town is lovely and only walking distance to Mammoth Hot Springs Lower Terraces.
 There is no wifi here as far as I could tell.

 Tip: If you are booking late and want to stay inside the Parks, keep checking back with the online central booking system.
 Availability changes by the hour and we nabbed our accommodation by checking back 3-4 times a day and pouncing on cancellations as they happened.
 Book online rather than by calling as there is often a long queue and someone ahead of you will get the cancelled room while you’re on hold.